AraManjon/user-session-challenge-app/README.md

 --------------------------

 ### Description

-The project has been build in two parts and each has an endpoint and responsability.

 From an inside-out TDD approach, the first step was create logic with http request and project has been growing doing unit test in all work flow.